 - Donate to charities that provide support to other communities.

 - Understand what it is like for people in other situations.
 How do they live, work, and share?

-- Spend time with others, understand their worries, what gives them happiness, what are their dreams?
+- Spend time with others, and understand their worries.
+What gives them happiness?
+What are their dreams?